neondatabase/website/content/docs/guides/auto-suspend-guide.md

 Neon's [Autosuspend](/docs/introduction/auto-suspend) feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
 This guide demonstrates how to configure the autosuspend setting in your Neon project.

-Paying users can configure the autosuspend setting for a new project, for an existing project, or for an individual compute endpoint.
+Users on paid plans can configure the autosuspend setting for a new project, for an existing project, or for an individual compute endpoint.
 Configuring the autosuspend setting for a new or existing project sets the project's default autosuspend setting, which is used from that point forward when creating new compute endpoints.

 ### Configure the autosuspend setting for a new project